stuajnht/HAP-for-iOS/README.md

 The following features are planned for the Home Access Plus+ iOS app, along with their expected releases (which can change).

 ### 1.1.0
-* Allow the app to be used with multiple Home Access Plus+ servers
+* ~~Allow the app to be used with multiple Home Access Plus+ servers~~
+* Create an option to remove a Home Access Plus+ server if it is no longer needed

 ### 1.2.0
+* Update settings for the app using an info.plist file, created by MDM services
-* "Favourite" folders for devices in personal or single mode, using a tab bar to select between the my files or favourites "views" -- the use of swiping the table row right to select items could be used to show a favourite button
+* "Favourite" folders for devices in personal or single mode, using a tab bar to select between the my files or favourites "views" -- the use of swiping the table row right to select items could be used to show a favourite button -- set the drive location to save the ".hap" file via the iOS settings app
-* Create a zip file from any selected items items
-* (Optional branding) Set a logo and theme (including app icon) colour based on those used by the school to use throughout the app -- information possibly collected by accessing a app-config.json file located on the HAP+ server somewhere
+* (Optional branding) Set a logo and theme (including app icon) colour based on those used by the school to use throughout the app -- information collected via the info.plist file

+### 1.3.0
+* Create a zip file from any selected items
+* For devices that support it, use 3D touch quick actions to jump straight to a drive or Home Access Plus+ server from the home screen
 * Support for document provider open and move options for apps that do not support import and export -- possibly won't happen, as all attempts to get this working so far haven't been successful